 Dynamic Earth once again provided a unique but intimate location for Fintech Scotland 2017.
 Fintech leaders and innovators from around the UK attended the conference exploring technological innovation and regulation within the financial services sector.

 As UX sponsors for the event we had a great two days exhibiting and attending as much of the talks as we could.
 Some great conversation took place between attendees who were all there to show their support for the Fintech community.
 The enthusiasm in the exhibition area was matched in the talks also.

-From consumer behaviour and robotics to GDPR and PSD2, fintech was covered from all angles.
-Each and every one of the talks was just as intriguing as the next.
+From consumer behaviour and robotics to GDPR and PSD2, Fintech was covered from all angles.
+Each of the talks was just as intriguing as the next.
 That said, I’ve highlighted three talks from both days which really stood out to me.
 The full list and agenda are still here.

 Turning Technological Innovation into Real Service Improvement

 The morning saw Julian Sawyer, COO, Starling Bank take to the stage.
 Julian focused on how people have not experienced the same technical innovation from banks that they have benefited from elsewhere in their lives.
 That’s the driver behind Starling Bank’s decision to be purely cloud based and mobile only.
 The changing customer behaviour means that banks need to be really targeting the mobile generation.
 Hence, Starling are now one of the major disruptors in the financial sector.

 Customer vs Tech-Driven Innovation – Designing a Proposition that Works for Your Audience